-Committee members are responsible for offering advice, reading and commenting on proposals and thesis drafts in a timely fashion (typically within 2 weeks), and attending committee meetings; committee members will sit on comprehensive exams (PhD students) and a subset will participate in the thesis defense.
+Committee members are responsible for offering advice, reading and commenting on proposals and thesis drafts in a timely fashion (typically within 2 weeks), and attending committee meetings; most or all committee members will sit on comprehensive exams (PhD students) and most or all will participate in the thesis defense.
 In some cases, committee members may also be your research collaborators and the work that you do might involve publication with committee members; in many cases, however, committee members are advisory rather than participatory in the research.